Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Fixed - Zooming in the player was not centered on the mouse cursor.
     Fixed - The picture-in-picture area of the magnifier was hiding drawings.
     Fixed - Lines with arrows did not take the arrow length into account for measurement.
+    Fixed - Undo/redo was broken in various places.
+    Fixed - Saving the scene with the comment dialog open was not saving the comments.
+    Fixed - The position of the main splitters of the user interface were not saved and restored correctly.
+    Fixed - Key images timecode displayed on the thumbnail could be incorrect.
+    Fixed - The folder browser dialog was causing UI issues when using high DPI scaling.
     Removed - Video reverse mode.
     Removed - Exporting data to XHTML.
     Removed - Exporting data to Gnuplot script.
     Removed - Built-in SVG files "Observational references".
+    Removed - Popup dialog with comments, replaced by side panel.

 0.9.5 - October 2021.